StorytimeStorey/picode/README.md

 - ~slash command for graph not working, regular command is working~
 - ~csv randomly got deleted?
 Can't figure out why.
 3/30 @ 11pm~ I think we were both interacting at the same time and didn't notice
 - ~@tree isn't working currently~~
+- ~directory won't be accessed sometimes~ This is an issue with permissions.
+Currently fixed by with using sudo python3 start.py

 ## Most Important:
 - We should focus on the following in this order: